williaml33moore/bathtub/docs/index.markdown

 ![Bathtub_Logo](/bathtub/assets/Bathtub_Logo.png)

 ## Behavior-Driven Development for Integrated Circuits
-BDD helps you and your colleagues bring your diverse perspectives--business, design, verification, firmware--to the specification of new RTL features for your ASIC, SoC, FPGA, and IP projects.
-Together, you create living documentation that not only describes, but also automatically checks the correct behavior of the device.
+BDD helps you and your colleagues bring your diverse perspectives--business, design, verification, software--to the specification of new RTL features for your ASIC, SoC, FPGA, and IP projects.
+Together, you create living documentation that not only describes the intent, but also automatically checks the behavior of the device.
 * Write your chip design specs in Cucumber-compliant Gherkin, the de facto standard plain text file format for executable specifications.
-* Collect illustrative concrete examples in the Gherkin files to guide the front-end design.
+* Give concrete examples in the Gherkin files that illustrate functionality and guide front-end design.
 * Bathtub reads and parses your Gherkin files and runs them as automated acceptance tests against your RTL.
 * When the tests pass, you know your RTL behaves as the specs say it should.
 * BDD is not just for software development anymore; IC design and verification can be Agile too!